The Amplify Team

 Any Respectful Pronouns

-Tammy joined the Amplify Team as the Youth Leadership Council Program Coordinator in September 2020.
+Tammy joined the Amplify Team in September 2020.
 Tammy is a proud Neurodivergent Latinx Queer artist and a charismatic advocate for the rights of people to feel good in their bodies and live in safe communities.
 With YLC, Tammy collaborates with teen leaders in the area to create resources and events promoting adolescent sexual health and well-being in the Tulsa Area.
 Tammy wants to combat adultism, body-negativity and support young people to fully grow into themselves without fear.
 With the support and collaboration of many young people, Tammy has spent the last 8 years creating award-winning, nationally recognized program spaces where young people can lead and innovate their communities ranging from Body Positive fashion clubs, POC empowerment spaces, Summer Camps, and her current role with Amplify’s Youth Leadership Council.
 With his background in photography and a Human relations degree from “The school of life”, Tammy has seen the power positive media representation and meaningful participation can have for marginalized groups in society and brings these ideas to their activism and their career as Youth Program Coordinator.

 A: I have always wanted my own talk show!
 The current working title is “Tea Time with Tammy” and here is my lineup for the first episode full of laughs, music, science, and in depth interviews with celebrities!